gibello/icar-json/README.md

 # Icar fast JSON push parser (SAX-like)

-Designed in a minimalistic way (as little code as possible), with no external dependency.
+Designed in a minimalistic way (as little code as possible), with no external dependency, and released under Creative Commons Zero (CC0) "public domain" license.

 Fast enough to parse a 50 Mo JSON file within 3 seconds !